Best Times to Visit Accra, Ghana

 Sunset at Boti Falls

-natureHike through lush rainforest to reach the cascading Boti Falls, a hidden gem near Accra.
+natureHike through lush rainforest to the cascading Boti Falls, a hidden gem near Accra.
 The journey itself is a reward, with vibrant birdsong and glimpses of wildlife.
-Watch the sun dip below the horizon, painting the falls in fiery hues – a truly magical experience.
+Arrive late afternoon to witness a breathtaking sunset painting the falls and surrounding forest in fiery hues.

 Best time: November-March